Bakersfield Water Quality at a Glance

 Contaminants of Concern

-PFAS chemicals
+PFAS forever chemicals in water

 PFAS (Per- and Polyfluoroalkyl Substances)

-TCP chemical structure
+TCP chemical agricultural contamination

 1,2,3-Trichloropropane (TCP)